Culinary Ginger

-Scottish Raspberry Trifle Dip with Walkers Shortbread is the perfect summer dessert to take on picnics, road trips or entertaining.
-Fresh raspberries are sweetened and layered with creamy custard and sweetened whipped cream and it’s ready for dipping those shortbread cookies.
+Scottish Raspberry Trifle Dip is the perfect summer dessert to take on picnics, road trips or entertaining.

 Scottish Raspberry Trifle Dip in a jar topped with fresh raspberries

-Summer is here and I’m excited to be bringing you a delicious dessert dip that is tailor-made for dipping Walkers Shortbread.
-Walkers has been perfecting their shortbread since 1898 and are made in the Highlands of Scotland, so it’s only fitting that the dip is Scottish-themed too.
+Summer is here and I’m excited to be bringing you a delicious dessert dip that is tailor-made for dipping cookies.

-Scottish trifle (aka Tipsy Laird) is usually served on special occasions and holidays and in my eyes, summer is definitely special enough to serve this trifle dip.
+This dessert is inspired by Scottish trifle (aka Tipsy Laird) that is usually served on special occasions and holidays and in my eyes, summer is definitely special enough to serve this trifle dip.

 A collage showing the steps to making Scottish Raspberry Trifle Dip